publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptE/m__us_usc_t50_s2071.md

         (1) __In general__

-            Except as provided in paragraph (2), if a former participant eligible for a deferred annuity under [section 2054 of this title][/us/usc/t50/s2054] dies before reaching age 62, such former participant’s lump-sum credit shall be paid in accordance with subsection (c) of this section.
+            Except as provided in paragraph (2), if a former participant eligible for a deferred annuity under [section 2054 of this title][/us/usc/t50/s2054] dies before reaching age 62, such former participant’s lump-sum credit shall be paid in accordance with subsection (c).

         (2) __Limitation__

-            In any case where there is a surviving former spouse or surviving former wife or husband of such participant who is entitled to a share of such participant’s lump-sum credit under paragraphs (2) and (3) of subsection (b) of this section, the lump-sum credit payable under paragraph (1) shall be reduced by the lump-sum credit payable to such former spouse or former wife or husband.
+            In any case where there is a surviving former spouse or surviving former wife or husband of such participant who is entitled to a share of such participant’s lump-sum credit under paragraphs (2) and (3) of subsection (b), the lump-sum credit payable under paragraph (1) shall be reduced by the lump-sum credit payable to such former spouse or former wife or husband.

     (e) __Termination of all annuity rights__

-        If all annuity rights under this subchapter based on the service of a deceased participant or annuitant terminate before the total annuity paid equals the lump-sum credit, the difference shall be paid in accordance with subsection (c) of this section.
+        If all annuity rights under this subchapter based on the service of a deceased participant or annuitant terminate before the total annuity paid equals the lump-sum credit, the difference shall be paid in accordance with subsection (c).

     (f) __Payment of accrued and unpaid annuity when retired participant dies__

-        If a retired participant dies, any annuity accrued and unpaid shall be paid in accordance with subsection (c) of this section.
+        If a retired participant dies, any annuity accrued and unpaid shall be paid in accordance with subsection (c).

     (g) __Termination of survivor annuity__